keitaroyamada/Rgrains/README.md

 green: small circles that fits in the corner concaveture

 #### 2.2.2.
 Calculation
-Rgrains calculates "Roundness" using the modified (program)[https://jp.mathworks.com/matlabcentral/fileexchange/60651-particle-roundness-and-sphericity-computation] of [Zheng & Hryciw (2015)](https://www.icevirtuallibrary.com/doi/abs/10.1680/geot.14.P.192).
+Rgrains calculates "Roundness" using the modified [program](https://jp.mathworks.com/matlabcentral/fileexchange/60651-particle-roundness-and-sphericity-computation) of [Zheng & Hryciw (2015)](https://www.icevirtuallibrary.com/doi/abs/10.1680/geot.14.P.192).
 See link for details.
 Briefly, the critical process is divided into three parts:
 1. detecting counters
+   The program uses the particle's centre of gravity to convert the contour to polar coordinates.
+Coordinate-transformed contours are discrete because they are based on pixels of the image.
+Thus, the program uses matlab's built-in function of "[smooth](https://jp.mathworks.com/help/curvefit/smooth.html)" with lowess method to smooth discrete contours.
+In this process, the program uses a parameter called *"trace_precision"* in Rgrains to adjust the fitting.
 2. detecting convex curve
+   The program extracts only convex curves from smooth contours using a parameter called *"corner_sensitivity"* in Rgrains.
 3. fitting small circles

 ## 4. Requirements (test emvironments)